ominibyte/richflow/README.md

 }, 500);
 ```

-If the `startPush` method is called after the Streamer starts generating data, some data may be lost at the initial stage.
+**NOTE**: If the `startPush` method is called after the Streamer starts generating data, some data may be lost at the initial stage.

+The Streamer class is bare-bones and does minimal work.
+It can be extended to do much more like working as a finite dataset.
+Data could be received from the OutFlow and cached or data it generates could be cached and reused as a finite dataset using the Flow pull mode.
+If you wish to use the Streamer in Flow pull mode, you will need to extend the class and provide implementation for the `size` and `get` methods.

+The Streamer class can act as a stream provider and a stream receiver as well.
+A function can be supplied to the constructor of the Streamer to receive stream data.
+More on this on the InFlow and OutFlow sections.

 ### IteratorFlow
 The IteratorFlow is a Flow that creates a unified means of retrieving data from different data structures.
 The IteratorFlow turns the data passed to Flow.from(…) into a Javascript Iterable by wrapping the data with an iterator implementation that makes retrieving data as easy as calling a next() method on the iterator handle.
 More Iterators can be added via the merge method on an object of IteratorFlow.
 The merge method takes the same type of parameter as the Flow.from(…) method.